apache/spark/docs/configuration.md

 you can set SPARK_CONF_DIR.
 Spark will use the configuration files (spark-defaults.conf, spark-env.sh, log4j.properties, etc) from this directory.

+# Overriding classpath default directory

+To specify a different classpath directory other than the default "SPARK_HOME/jars"  you can set SPARK_JARS_DIR.
+Any of the services under "SPARK_HOME/sbin" folder will use it.

 # Inheriting Hadoop Cluster Configuration

 If you plan to read and write from HDFS using Spark, there are two Hadoop configuration files that